acosgames/acosgames.github.io/docs/development.md

 ### events

-Events are used to notify when an actions occur from a user or the Acos platform
+Events are used to notify of a specific type of state change.

-- **pregame**
+#### system defined events

-  - Triggered when the first player joins the game
+- `pregame` - when the first player joins the game
-- **starting**
-  - Triggered when all players are ready (client front-ends are all loaded)
+- `starting` - when all players are ready (client front-ends are all loaded)
-- **gamestart**
-  - Triggered after the starting countdown reaches zero
+- `gamestart`- after the starting countdown reaches zero
-- **gameover**
-  - Triggered when the game ends and room is closed
+- `gameover` - when the game ends and room is closed

-**custom events**
+#### custom events

 You can create your own events by defining any key, here we used `pick`: